NasibAchakzai/Introduction-to-Data-Science-/README.md

 Dictionaries: mutable key-value mapping enclosed in curly braces {}.
 Set types: These are collections of unique elements:
-Sets: mutable unordered collection of unique elements enclosed in curly braces {}.
+Sets: mutable unordered collection of unique elements enclosed in curly braces {}. data types include:
+ #### Numeric types:
+x = 42        # int
+y = 3.14      # float
+z = 1 + 2j    # complex

+#### Boolean type:
+is_true = True
+is_false = False

+#### List type
+my_list = [1, 2, 3, 'four', 5.0]

+#### Tuple type
+my_tuple = (1, 2, 3, 'four', 5.0)

+#### Dictionary type
+my_dict = {'name': 'John', 'age': 30, 'city': 'New York'}

+#### Set type
+my_set = {1, 2, 3, 4, 5}
+Python also provides a variety of built-in functions and methods for working with these data types, such as len(), append(), remove(), and many more.

+bool (True or False)
+Sequence types:

+list (mutable ordered sequence of elements) tuple (immutable ordered sequence of elements) range (immutable sequence of numbers) str (immutable sequence of characters) bytes (immutable sequence of bytes) bytearray (mutable sequence of bytes)
+Mapping types:

+dict (mutable key-value mapping)
+Set types:

+set (mutable unordered collection of unique elements)
+## conditional statements
+ conditional statements allow you to execute different blocks of code depending on whether a certain condition is true or false.
+The most common conditional statements in Python are if, elif, and else.
+ ####
+a=8

+if(a %2 ==0):
+    print("this even number")
+else:
+        print("this Odd number")
+## loop
+loop is used to iterate over a sequence or other iterable object and execute a block of code for each item in the sequence.
+The basic syntax of a for loop in Python is as follows:
+#
+numbers = [1, 2, 3, 4, 5]

+for num in numbers:
+    print(num)
+  ## CSV files
+   you can work with CSV (Comma Separated Values) files using the csv module.
+This module provides functionality to read and write CSV files in various formats including comma-separated values, tab-separated values, and other delimiter-separated values.

+To read a CSV file in Python, you can use the csv.reader() function.
+This function takes a file object as input and returns a reader object which can be used to iterate over the rows in the CSV file.
+Here's an example:
+####
+import csv

+with open('example.csv', 'r') as file:
+    reader = csv.reader(file)
+    for row in reader:
+        print(row)